 The Washington County Community Remembrance Project Coalition, a group of University of Arkansas and Fayetteville citizens committed to addressing painful themes in troubling racial history of our community.
 WCCRP unveiled the memorial marker on May 15, 2021 in the historic Oaks cemetery to venerate three victims of historic racial terror.

-Discover the history of an unmarked slave cemetery on a thirty-acre tract of land recently acquired by the Northwest Arkansas Airport Authority.
+Discover the history of cemetery of numerous unmarked graves of enslaved people on a thirty-acre tract of land recently acquired by the Northwest Arkansas Airport Authority.
 After receiving reports about its location, the Airport Authority consulted with the Arkansas Archeological Survey to locate and protect the cemetery from future development.
-Although difficulty was encountered in cleanly removing topsoil due to naturally occurring chert, three features interpreted as infant or sub-adult grave pits were discovered in Area B, located on a small knoll at the back corner of the former Anderson family farm near an intermittent creek.
+Although difficulty was encountered in cleanly removing topsoil due to naturally occurring chert, three features interpreted as infant or sub-adult grave pits were discovered in Area B, located on a small knoll at the back corner of the former Anderson slave camp near an intermittent creek.
 Soil samples were taken from two features, but no artifacts or skeletal material were discovered.
 All three features were encountered at a depth of only 30-35cm below ground surface.
 The airport authority plans to mark off and protect the location of the cemetery.

-Identification of various antebellum features, including the specific location of the slave cemetery, provides spatial data for defining the landscape of the Anderson antebellum farm.
-The slave dwellings and the burying ground were located south of a road and on relatively lower topographic settings than for the white family home and cemetery.
-The slave cemetery is located about 400 meters south of the Anderson family cemetery on a corner of the property that is subject to flooding.
+Identification of various antebellum features, including the specific location of the cemetery, provides spatial data for defining the landscape of the Anderson antebellum camp.
+The dwellings and the burying ground were located south of a road and on relatively lower topographic settings than for the white family home and cemetery.
+The Black cemetery is located about 400 meters south of the Anderson cemetery on a corner of the property that is subject to flooding.
 Historical accounts and archival data gathered during this project provide some detail of the antebellum landscape.
-Although we do not know the names of those buried in the Anderson Slave Cemetery, a few records do provide clues concerning possible relatives as well as incidents involving slaves associated with the Anderson family.
-Explore this significant piece of history and learn more about the lives and legacies of those buried in the Anderson Slave Cemetery.
+Although we do not know the names of those buried in the Anderson Cemetery, a few records do provide clues concerning possible relatives as well as incidents involving enslaved people associated with the Andersons.
+Explore this significant piece of history and learn more about the lives and legacies of those buried in the Anderson Cemetery.